zephyrproject-rtos/example-application/lib/ble_lib/README.md

 ### Internals
 - `write_fonction_callback` is used as a callback when a data is write to the device.
 This callback is generic and should be used with the `Ble_Data` struct provided by the library.
 - `read_fonction_callback` is used as a callback when a data is read by the device.
 This callback is generic and should be used with the `Ble_Data` struct provided by the library.
+- `ccc_cfg_changed` is used as a callback when indicate.
+It might be transparent for the user and not used.
+- `indicate_cb` is used to know if the indication is well send or not.
+You should see a message in your terminal.
+- `indicate_destroy` is used put the global variable `indicating` to 0, to free the indicate process.

+TO DO AUTH CANCELs